 The student in the PS Business Program should be able to complete all Business courses in two academic years (six sessions), taking courses two nights a week (two courses per session).
-Starting Fall 2013, classes for the first year students are online; classes for the 2nd year students will be face-to-face.
-All classes will be completely online by Fall 2014.
+Starting Fall 2014 all classes will be completely online.
 There are sixteen 3-hour courses that make up the PS bachelor degree in Business Administration.
 There are no program electives.
 A student can receive a grade lower than "C-" in only two of the major courses.